 Belgium is just as ghoul as the Netherlands

 Antwerp’s top theme park has virtual reality, cowboys, and kids’ rides, but this time of year there’s even more fun when Bobbejaanland becomes a Halloween amusement park you can’t miss.
 Get ready for a fright fest at Bobbejaanland this Halloween!

-There’s three haunted houses, five unique scare zones, and five ‘nocturnes’ during which the park will be open until 21:00 (on 24 October, 31 October, 1 November, 6 November and 7 November).
+There’s five haunted houses, five unique scare zones, and five ‘nocturnes’ during which the park will be open until 21:00 from 8 October to 13 November.